netscaler/netscaler-adc-metrics-exporter/README.md

    In the above diagram, blue boxes represent physical machines or VMs and grey boxes represent containers.
 There are two physical/virual NetScaler instances present with IPs 10.0.0.1 and 10.0.0.2 and a NetScaler CPX (containerized NetScaler) with an IP 172.17.0.2.
-To monitor stats and counters of these NS instances, an exporter (172.17.0.3) is being run as a container.
+To monitor stats and counters of these NetScaler instances, an exporter (172.17.0.3) is being run as a container.
-The exporter is able to get NS stats such as http request rates, ssl encryption-decryption rate, total hits to a vserver, etc from the three NS instances and send them to the Prometheus containter 172.17.0.4.
+The exporter is able to get NetScaler stats such as http request rates, ssl encryption-decryption rate, total hits to a vserver, etc from the three NetScaler instances and send them to the Prometheus containter 172.17.0.4.
-The Prometheus container then sends the stats acquired to Graphana which can plot them, set alarms, create heat maps, generate tables, etc as needed to analyse the NS stats.
+The Prometheus container then sends the stats acquired to Graphana which can plot them, set alarms, create heat maps, generate tables, etc as needed to analyse the NetScaler stats.

    Details about setting up and working of the exporter is given below.

 Usage:
-===
+---
 The exporter can be run as container once built from the Dockerfile.
-The container can be build using ;
+The container can be built using
 ```
 docker build -f Dockerfile -t ns-exporter:v1 ./
 ```